-Emmanuel Macron eyes next French polls after landslide win
+Emmanuel Macron eyes next French polls after huge win

 Earlier, Le Pen told supporters she had called to congratulate Macron after exit estimates projected her heavy defeat.
 While she wished him success, she continued to criticize her opponent as an establishment candidate, saying the French people had voted for "continuity."

-"We have seen a major decomposition of French political life, of the old political mainstream parties and what we see now is a real new configuration which is emerging between the patriots and the new liberals."
+"We have seen a major decomposition of French political life, of the old political mainstream parties and what we see now is a real new configuration which is emerging between the patriots and the new liberals," Le Pen told supporters.